 - a.
 30-day all-cause readmission rate for bariatric surgical patients - b.
-30-day readmission rate for bariatric surgical patients with any of the complications included under the terms of the warranty - c.
+30-day readmission rate for bariatric surgical patients with any of the complications including standards intended to measure success in avoiding complications and reducing readmissions under the terms of the warranty - c.
 Mortality: Any death during hospitalization